 - Glucose-6-phosphate dehydrogenase deficiency Available in Spanish

-- Glucose-6-Phosphate Dehydrogenase Deficiency Overview (Office of Rare Diseases)
+- Glucose-6-Phosphate Dehydrogenase Deficiency Overview (Genetic and Rare Diseases Information Center)

 - Jaundice in Newborn Infants (Beyond the Basics) (UpToDate)